Article info

 - Snapshots of five clinical ethics committees in the UK

-- Legal aspects of clinical ethics committees
+- The quality of bioethics debate: implications for clinical ethics committees